danielle707/StockX-Predictive-Modeling/readme.md

 ### Model Selection

-In our project, we’ve tried 2 types of machine learning models, linear and tree-based regression ones.
-Due to different implementation and library on these algorithms, we've consolidate our model
+In our project, we tried two types of machine learning models, linear and tree-based regressions.
+We carefully accessed the performance of each model using 5-fold cross validation:

-1. the same data train-test split and 5-fold validation fold (same random seed)
+1. we used the same train-test split and the same seed for cross validation
-2. the same implemtation package GridSearchCV
+2. we used the GridSearchCV package to implement all models
-3. using r2 as our evaluation metric
+3. we used r2 as our evaluation metric

 - **Linear Model - Lasso**